 OK, so Chocolate Covered Raisin Day is a GOOD dental day in March… Countering a long-held perception that raisins promote cavities, a recent study suggests that compounds in raisins may actually fight tooth decay.
 Certain chemicals in raisins suppress the growth of oral bacteria associated with cavities and gum disease, according to a study of raisins and human health.

-Chocolate can neutralize organisms that cause bad breath and they can prevent some sugars form turning into acid, which can break down the enamel of your teeth and cause tooth decay and cavities.
-Dark chocolate contains flavonoids which have been shown to slow tooth decay.
+Chocolate can neutralize organisms that cause bad breath, and they can prevent some sugars from turning into acid, which can break down the enamel of your teeth and cause tooth decay and cavities.
+Dark chocolate contains flavonoids, which have been shown to slow tooth decay.

 Pancakes, waffles, and other breakfast foods that you traditionally serve with syrup can also damage your teeth.
 If you love Belgian waffles or French toast, for instance, consider scouring the supermarket shelves for sugar-free or low-sugar syrup options.
 You can also skip the syrup all together and use a sugar-free jam preserve on your waffles, pancakes, or French toast.
 It will have just enough natural sugar to give your breakfast a sweet taste.